cirosantilli/linux-cheat/make/README.md

 Make allows you to:

 -   make command line interfaces of the type:

         make <something> a=b c=d

-    *very* easily
+    *very* easily.

 -   only build outputs when inputs have changed

-    this may save lots of time when building large projects
+    This may save lots of time when building large projects.

-Make is specified by posix and implemented by GNU with extensions It is the de facto standard make tool for POSIX systems.
+Make is specified by POSIX and implemented by GNU with extensions It is the de facto standard make tool for POSIX systems.

-#downsides of make
+#Downsides of Make

 The main problems of make are:

-- low cross-platform portability
+- not available on Windows
-- its Yet Another Scripting Language to learn (and not a very powerful one at that)
+- its Yet Another Scripting Language to learn, and uses Bash inside of it

-#alternatives
+#Alternatives

 Because of the downsides of make, many other make systems have been devised.
 None has yet dominated on most applications, but important ones include:

-- cmake

-    Generates programs that make the project, including projects for IDEs.

-    For example, it can generated:

-    - POSIX `Makefiles` on Linux,
-    - `cmd.exe` build scripts for Windows
-    - CodeBlocks project
+-   CMake

-    all from the same input file.

-    Makefiles for cmake (called `CMakeLists.txt`) are written in Yet Another Scripting Language.

-- rake
+-   Rake.

     Similar to `make`, Ruby implemented with makefiles written in pure Ruby.

-- apache ant
+-   Apache Ant.

     Written in Java, mainly used for Java project.